-Write-Ahead Logging (WAL) streaming provides a near-zero downtime migration method by continuously replicating changes from your source PostgreSQL database to PlanetScale for Postgres using logical replication.
+Write-Ahead Logging (WAL) streaming provides a near-zero downtime migration method by continuously replicating changes from your source PostgreSQL database to PlanetScale Postgres using logical replication.

 Overview